Q. HOW LONG DOES THE RACE TAKE?

 Store your food and boat some distance from your tent, have bear bells attached to food storage for warning.
-Further guidance will be provided in the race entry information pack issued in March 2018 and at the pre race brief on the evening of the 21st June 2018.
+Further guidance will be provided in the race entry information pack issued to successful racers and at the pre race brief.

 There are daily flights from Vancouver on Air Canada and Air North.
 There are also flights several times a week from Edmonton and Calgary on Air North, and during the summer, flights from Frankfurt on Conder Airlines.
-You can also get here by car or bus up the Alaska Highway, which is not what it was back when: it is now a high class paved road.
+You can also get here by car or bus up the Alaska Highway, which has improved a great deal and is now a high class paved road.

-The race starts in Whitehorse on the 22nd July 2018 at the North end of the Rotary Park on a small beach.
+A. The race starts in Whitehorse at the North end of the Rotary Park on a small beach on 19th July 2020.
 Directions will be provided in the Race Registration pack.

 Camping gear is a thing of personal choice.
 Travel light, travel far.